ysthakur/arts-n-stem/pages/pong/pong.md

 We're going to be using **Tkinter**, Python's default GUI framework, to draw everything.
 While it may not be considered the best framework out there, it doesn't require any downloads and is relatively easy to use.

+## Step 1 - Just drawing the ball and paddle

 The first thing to do is add the necessary imports.
 The name of the module is `tkinter`, but it's an idiom to import it as `tk`, which is easier to type.

 Open up your favorite editor (preferably with at least syntax highlighting support).
 Create a new file called something like `pong.py` and add the following line to it.